tomasMasson/APOA1_evolution/README.md

-# Evolutionary and Structural Constraints Influencing Apolipoprotein A-I Amyloid Behavior :scroll:
+# Evolutionary and Structural Constraints Influencing Apolipoprotein A-I Amyloid Behavior :page_facing_up:
 ---

-In this folder you will find all the code and data used to prepare the figures and the paper.
+In this repo you will find the code and data employed to prepare the figures and the paper.

-A manuscript describing the results from this work has been posted on the BioRxiv preprint server ([BioRxiv preprint](https://doi.org/10.1101/2020.09.18.304337)) and is also available within the folder BioRxiv_manuscript.
+A manuscript describing the results from this work has been posted on BioRxiv ([Preprint](https://doi.org/10.1101/2020.09.18.304337)) and is also available within the folder BioRxiv_manuscript.

-## Sequence Datasets (available at the data folder)
+## Sequence datasets (data/)

 Evolutionary studies were conducted using sequence data from Ensembl and RefSeq databases.